highamm/datascience234/docs/05-comm.md

 __Links__: The simplest way to create a link to something on the web is to surround it with `< >` as in `<https://www.youtube.com/watch?v=gJf_DDAfDXs>`

-If you want to name you link something other than the web address, use `[name of link](https://www.youtube.com/watch?v=gJf_DDAfDXs)`, which should show up in your knitted document as "name of link" and, when clicked on, take you to the youtube video.
+If you want to name you link something other than the web address, use `[name of link](https://www.youtube.com/watch?v=gJf_DDAfDXs)`, which should show up in your rendered document as "name of link" and, when clicked on, take you to the youtube video.

 __Headers__: Headers are created with `##` with fewer hashtags resulting in a bigger Header.
 Typing in `#Big Header` at the beginning of a line would make a big header, `### Medium Header` would make a medium header, and `##### Small Header` would make a small header.
 Headers are important because they get mapped to a table of contents.